hyamazak0318/US_firearm_fatality/README.md

     - You will download a zip file that contains the input excel file named `"TL-354-State-Level Estimates of Household Firearm Ownership.xlsx"`

 2. **State-level firearm-related fatality rate**
-    - The number of firearm-related deaths per 100,000 total population in each state, including any causes such as suicide, homicide, and accidents
+    - The number of firearm-related deaths per 100,000 total population in each state, including suicides, homicides, legal interventions, accidents, and undetermined causes
     - Available at CDC Wonder Online Databases (visit https://wonder.cdc.gov)
     - Follow the steps below and repeat for the years from 2002 to 2016 as the data can be obtained year by year:
         - Select "*Compressed Mortality*" in the "*Wonder Systems*" tab